ChuanYuDev/computer_systems_a_programmer_perspective/labs/cache_lab/cache_lab.md

     - Because the least three significant bits are the same, each row of `A` will have conflict miss with the corresponding row of `B`

 #### M = 32, N = 32
-- Every 8 rows of `B` will cause one conflict miss
+- Every 8 rows of `B` will cause one cache conflict
     - Each time, we access the new row of `B`, the address increase `0x80`
         - $32 \times 4 = 2^7$ bytes